singerep/censaurus/docs/source/tutorial.rst

 And that's it!
 We have our plot of Census tracts in the Northeast Region of the United States, colored by the proportion of their male residents who are 65 years old or older.
 There are all sorts of other customization to clean up our visualization, but those are out of the scope of this tutorial.

-Please check out the documentation to answer any further questions!
+Please check out the `detailed documentation <https://censaurus.readthedocs.io/en/latest/api.html>`_ to answer any further questions!